samsung-cnct/kraken-lib/README.md

 ### Initial kraken-lib directory

-If this is your first time using kraken-lib, use the kraken-lib Docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):
+If this is your first time using kraken-lib, use the kraken-lib Docker image to generate a 'sensible defaults' configuration:

+#### Config generation for AWS

 With the Docker container: